PlanAhead5C/PlanAhead/README.md

     - Plug your phone into your PC.
     - Run the app through your phone.

+Disclaimer
+- As our project was done through android studio, the app is uploaded as .zip files.
+We tried in the beginning to upload the code in seperate files but the files quickly became too big to upload individually.
+This makes the commit history somewhat convoluted as only one person could uplaod the file at a time.
+We know this does not excuse the way we've handled the uploading of files but we thought it was worth mentioning.

 Feature Implementation Order
 1. Efficency Calculation - DONE